Skip to main content

 9. If desired, edit the benchmark label.
 This is how the benchmark’s name appears in the widget’s legend.

-Qtip: Because benchmarks are static data, rolling calculations and significance testing are not available.
+Qtip: Because benchmarks are static data, features like rolling calculations and significance testing are not available.

-1. Configure a one-time benchmark within your widget.
+1. Set up a quick benchmark in your widget.

 2. Click on your benchmark metric.